kka186/krrish-kapoor/README.md

   <summary><b>Result</b></summary>
   <br>

-  The system evidently provided an underdamped response mapping an eqquivalent RLC circuit shown in the above section.
+  The system evidently provided an underdamped response mapping an equivalent RLC circuit shown in the above section.
 The amplitudes measured from the oscilloscope under sine wave excitations yielded a maximum amplitude of 840mV at 500Hz for Channel 1 and 32.8mV at 7000Hz for Channel 2.
 The maximum phase shift obtained was 342.2 degrees at 7000Hz.

   <table align="center">
     <tr>